 Heaney very much regrets that those who would might have wished to change the face of Irishness failed and still fail to change the ‘language’.

-Correspondent reports first on a neighbouring ‘elsewhere’ (I have heard of) – read ‘France’ – where something ‘absolute’ emerged from its scientific thinking: a unit of length fixed in a durable bar of platinum, accurate to within a nanometre produced by an intellectually forward and communicative people (logical and talkative nation) – by implication the intellectual base lacking his own nation.
+Correspondent reports first on a neighbouring ‘elsewhere’ (I have heard of) – read ‘France’ – where something ‘absolute’ emerged from its scientific thinking: a unit of length fixed in a durable bar of platinum, accurate to within a few millimeters as it turns out, produced by an intellectually forward and communicative people (logical and talkative nation) – by implication the intellectual base lacking his own nation.

 This benchmark (standard of measurement) held good in every circumstance (every calculation and prediction) from the sumptuous trappings of the Ancien Régime (throne room) to the restrictive proportions of post mortem (burial chamber).